Finding the Right Health Coverage For You

 MO HealthNet is a public program that helps pay medical expenses for people with disabilities and seniors who have low income and low resources.
 With MO HealthNet, you do not have to pay a premium to get coverage.
 To qualify for disability-based MO HealthNet, you must have been determined disabled by the Social Security Administration or a Medical Review Team.
 If you are 65 or older, you may also qualify without a disability.

 Individual coverage is private health insurance you buy on your own.
 You can get an individual plan for yourself or for your entire family.
 Insurance companies cannot reject your application or charge you more because you have a health condition.
-You can get your individual coverage directly from an insurance company, through an insurance broker, or on Healthcare.gov.
+You can get your individual coverage directly from an insurance company, through an insurance broker, or on HealthCare.gov.

 Employer-sponsored coverage is private health insurance you get through your job or a family member’s job, if the employer offers it.
 Employees who get this benefit often have to pay part of the monthly premium to get coverage for themselves and their family members.

 Individual coverage is private health insurance you buy on your own for yourself or for your entire family.
 Insurance companies cannot reject your application or charge you more because of a health condition.
-You can get individual coverage directly from an insurance company, through a broker, or on Healthcare.gov.
+You can get individual coverage directly from an insurance company, through a broker, or on HealthCare.gov.

 Individual coverage is private health insurance you buy on your own for yourself or your entire family.
 Insurance companies cannot reject your application or charge you more because of a health condition.
-Depending on your income and situation, you may qualify for help paying for coverage on Healthcare.gov.
+Depending on your income and situation, you may qualify for help paying for coverage on HealthCare.gov.

 Medicare is a public health coverage program for seniors (65 years old or older) and people with disabilities.
 To qualify, you or a family member must have worked and paid Medicare taxes for a certain number of years.
 Medicare has a monthly premium and other expenses, but if you have limited income, some programs may help you pay these expenses.